pystardust/ytfzf/README.md

-     -l, --loop         <search-query>    Loop: prompt selector again after video ends -s                 <search-query>    After the video ends make another search -L, --link-only    <search-query>    Prints the selected URL only, helpful for scripting --upload-time=     <time-range>      Time range can be one of, last-hour, today, this-week, this-month, this year You can also put the filter as it's own option eg: --today --upload-sort=     <sort-filter>     The filter to sort the videos can be one of, upload-date, view-count, rating You can also put the filter as it's own option eg: --upload-date Use - instead of <search-query> for stdin
+     -l, --loop         <search-query>    Loop: prompt selector again after video ends -s                 <search-query>    After the video ends make another search -L, --link-only    <search-query>    Prints the selected URL only, helpful for scripting Use - instead of <search-query> for stdin
 ```